The Friday Edition

 13 June 2026

 This exchange reveals both agreement and tension among participants.
-They agree escalation is risky and question Western views of Russian restraint, which they see as reckless.
-Karaganov stresses coercive deterrence and civilizational conflict, while Mearsheimer advocates cautious realism, mutual fear, and avoiding demonization.
+They agree that escalation is risky and question Western views of Russian restraint, which they see as reckless.
+Karaganov stresses coercive deterrence and civilizational conflict, while Mearsheimer advocates cautious realism, mutual fear, and the avoidance of demonization.
 Effective deterrence relies on perception, credibility, restraint, and communication.
 Misjudging opponents as irrational or aggressive raises the risk of escalation.

-Ultimately, the Ukraine conflict tests if nuclear powers can set limits before chaos ensues.
+Ultimately, the conflict in Ukraine tests whether nuclear powers can set limits before chaos ensues.

 BUILDING THE BRIDGE! | A WAY TO GET TO KNOW THE OTHER AND ONE ANOTHER